 Warsaw Film Festival

-Polish films have long caused an influential stir in cinema's all over the world.
-Famous producers, like Roman Polanski, started out in Warsaw's film fests.
-Witness as up and coming directors and actors wow the crowd with original, raw and sometimes deeply troubling cinematic twists.
+Polish films have long caused an influential stir in cinemas all over the world.
+Famous producers, like Roman Polanski, started in Warsaw's film fests.
+Witness as up and coming directors and actors wow the crowd with original, raw and sometimes profoundly troubling cinematic twists.

 Warsaw Christmas Fair

-Each year, the Christmas season is celebrated in Warsaw with colourful market stalls set up all over the Old Town.
+Warsaw celebrates Christmas with colourful market stalls set up all over the Old Town.
 With baskets full of overflowing souvenirs, trinkets, honey, pudding, cheeses, cakes and more, it is but a frosting to the big bite of the Christmas season.
-A tall Christmas Tree is put up every year in the center of Zamkowy Square.
+A tall Christmas Tree is put up every year in the centre of Zamkowy Square.
 Christmas lights guide night strollers as locals and tourists spread the joy of the coming Christmas day.